 - Track progress automatically as your cards move from open to completed, Placker automatically log start and end dates and calculates the time spent so you know exactly how you executed your plan.

 - Dashboards to understand and communicate the status of your cards, dashboards can be created from our widget library and are updated in real-time.

 - Card mirrors between board to synchronize automatically the status of the cards on two different boards.

 Enable the power-up

-The power-up can be enabled from the power-up menu on your board, when it is enabled it requires to you to sign in (or sign up) and export your board data to Placker.
+You can enable the power-up from Trello, clicking "Show menu", then "Add power-up".
+When enabled, it requires to you to sign in (or sign up) and export your board data to Placker.

-When you sign-up, you always start with a 15 day free trial period, after that a subscription to Placker is required. (see pricing overview)
+When you sign-up, you always start with a 15 day free trial period.
+After that, it requires a subscription to Placker. (see pricing overview)

 Change the settings

-Can you change the buttons added to the board or the attributes available on the back of your cards by changing the settings.
-Go to the power-up settings to set this up.
+You can change the buttons added to the board or the attributes available on the back of your cards by changing settings.
+Go to "Show menu", "Projects by Placker", then "Edit settings".
+There you can:

-Some examples of how the power-up is used already:
+Some examples of how the power-up is being used already: